smartdevicelink/sdl_evolution/proposals/0176-high-level-interface-views-and-controllers.md

 #### `popToViewController`

-If the specified view controllers exists in the stack the manager removes all view controllers from the stack which are on top of the specified view controller.
+If the specified view controller exists in the stack the manager removes all view controllers from the stack which are on top of the specified view controller.

 ### Views